-The curriculum was approved by the Faculty Board of Social and Life Sciences on 28 August 2008.
-Revised on and valid from 24 Oct 2011 (DEK3 74/2011).
+The curriculum was approved by the Faculty Board of Social and Life Sciences on 14 June 2007, and is valid from 1 July 2007.

+Revised on and valid from 24 Oct 2011 (DEK 74/2011).

 General stipulations for PhD programmes are provided in the Higher Education Act and in the Higher Education Ordinance.
 The PhD programme is offered to the extent permitted by available funding.